A Convergent Quadrature Based Method For The Monge-Amp\`ere Equation: Introduction

 In this article, we propose to express the \MA operator in terms of a Gaussian integral.
-This allows us to utilize higher-order quadrature schemes in order to simultaneously achieve improved consistency error and narrower finite difference stencils.
+This allows us to utilize higher-order quadrature schemes in order to simultaneously achieve improved consistency error {(of $\bO(h^{2-\epsilon})$ for any $\epsilon>0$)} and {more compact wide} finite difference stencils.
 The schemes are nevertheless monotone, and fit neatly within the existing proofs of convergence of numerical methods to the weak (viscosity) solution of the \MA equation.
-We describe two different implementations of this approach in two dimensions and validate the performance using a range of standard benchmark problems for the Dirichlet problem.
+We describe {three} different implementations of this approach in two dimensions and validate the performance using a range of standard benchmark problems for the Dirichlet problem.
 This new formulation of the \MA equation holds particular promise for the development of computationally practical methods in three dimensions, as it provides a dimension-reduction as compared with a typical variational formulation of the 3D \MA equation.
 It also extends naturally to more general \MA type equations in optimal transport, including equations that are posed on the sphere~\cite{HT_OTonSphereNumerics}.